Amol Parmar Therapy logo

 Finding My Way Forward: A Personal and Professional Update

 What has kept me steady throughout this period has been a return to fundamentals: moving my body, eating well, reducing alcohol, lifting weights, stretching, reading, laughing, and intentionally noticing the small pockets of joy that appear throughout the day.
-These practices may seem simple, but their impact has been profound.
+These practices are simple, but their impact has been profound.
 They reinforce what we know from research on behavioural activation (Martell et al., 2010): that structure, routine, and movement help protect us from emotional overwhelm by reconnecting us with meaningful action.

 Self-compassion has woven through this process too.
 It has meant letting go of the expectation to “bounce back” and instead recognising that transitions take time.
 Bridges’ Transition Model (2004) describes how every change begins with an ending, a letting go of what was familiar- before we find our way through the in-between space and into a new beginning.
-I have felt this deeply.
-And rather than rush through it, I have tried to move with it.

 References: